Love Parade: History

 The parade first occurred in July 1989, when 150 people took to the streets in Berlin.
-It was started by the Berlin underground at the initiative of Matthias Roeingh (also known as "Dr Motte") and his then girlfriend Danielle de Picciotto.
+It was started by the Berlin underground at the initiative of Matthias Roeingh (also known as "Dr. Motte") and Danielle de Picciotto, who were partners at the time.
 It was conceived as a political demonstration for peace and international understanding through love and music.
-It was supposed to be a bigger birthday party for Roeingh, and the motto Friede, Freude, Eierkuchen (in English — Peace, Joy, Pancakes) stood for disarmament (peace), music (joy) and a fair food production/distribution (pancakes).
+The idea came from the administrative employee Miriam Scheffler Over the years, the Berlin Love Parade was mainly organized by Dr. Motte, Sandra Molzahn, Ralf Regitz and William Röttger (until the takeover by Mc Fit in 2006) It was at the beginning supposed to be a bigger birthday party for Roeingh, and the motto Friede, Freude, Eierkuchen (in English — Peace, Joy, Pancakes) stood for disarmament (peace), music (joy) and a fair food production/distribution (pancakes).
 Roeingh dissociated himself from the parade in 2006 because of the commercialization of the event.

 The parade was held on the Berlin Kurfürstendamm until 1996.
 Because of overcrowding on this street, the festival moved to the Straße des 17.
 Juni in the Großer Tiergarten park in the center of Berlin.
 The festival became centered around the Siegessäule in the middle of the park; and the golden angel atop the column became the parade's emblem.

 Many people from Germany and abroad traveled to Berlin to take part in the Parade — over a million attended in the years 1997 through 2000 and 800,000 in 2001.
 Attendance at the 2001 festival was significantly lower because the date of the parade was changed with little advance notice.
 2002 and 2003 also saw lower figures, and in 2004 and 2005 the parade was canceled because of funding difficulties.
 The parade had inspired opposition because of the damage to the Tiergarten by attendees, who were provided with insufficient toilet facilities.
 Opponents allegedly complicated matters for organisers by booking their own events in Berlin and so to exclude the parade from being able to register with city police.
 In 2004, however, a scaled-down version took place which served more as a mini-protest and was promoted with the title Love Weekend.
 Dozens of clubs promoted the weekend-long event all over the city, with various clubs staying open for three days straight without closing.
-In 2006, the parade made a comeback with the help of German exercise studio McFit.
+In 2006, the parade made a comeback with the help of German fitness studio McFit.